kmomose/WATSON/README.md

 # watson
 This project demonstrate Watson Speack to Text (STT) API on NodeRed.
-To make a demo environment, Just copy one of the *.json file that fit for your pourpose and import it to your NodeRed Flow.
+To make a demo environment, chose and copy one of the *.json file which fits to your pourpose and import it to your NodeRed Flow Diagram.

 ・　NodeRed-STT.json

 HTTP API version of STT.
 This demo read your recording file and create transcript for all data at once.
-The result shows on Freeboard Dashbord.  "freeboard" is pre-request to execute this Demo (*Note1).
+The result feeds to Freeboard Dashbord.  "freeboard" is pre-request to execute this Demo (*Note1).
   (https://www.npmjs.com/package/node-red-contrib-freeboard)

 ・　NodeRed-websocket.json (recomended for demo)

 websocket version of STT.
-This demo shows the time,confidence and transcript of your vice recording files in real-time fashion.
+This demo shows the time and confidence as well as transcript of your recording file in real-time fashion.

 ・　NodeRed-corpus.json